TripleS discography

 TripleS is a South Korean girl group with 24 members that rotate through various sub-units.
-Across all sub-units, TripleS have released three studio albums, five extended plays, two compilation album, three single albums, and fifteen singles.
+As of August 2026, TripleS have released three studio albums, eight extended plays, three compilation albums, three single albums, and twenty-five singles across all sub-units.
 The group made their debut in October 2022 when their first sub-unit, Acid Angel from Asia, released the EP Access and debut single "Generation".
 The EP debuted at number nine on South Korea's Circle Album Chart.
 In February 2023 the group as a whole released their first EP with Assemble, and its lead single "Rising".
 The band's second sub-unit, Krystal Eyes, debuted in May of that year with the EP Aesthetic, followed in June by the group's first single album, Cherry Gene, which was a combined released by the Acid Angel from Asia and Krystal Eyes subunits under the name Acid Eyes.
 In the second half of 2023, the band released two additional EPs: Muhan under the Lovelution sub-unit in August, followed by Mujuk under the Evolution sub-unit in October.
 The band ended 2023 by releasing "Just Do It" in December, the first digital single by seventh sub-unit NXT.

 2024 saw additional growth, kicking off in January with the release of the group's second single album, Structure of Sadness, this time as the Aria sub-unit.
 The group made their debut as a completed 24-member ensemble with their first studio album Assemble24 and its lead single "Girls Never Die".
 The album peaked at number three on the Circle Album Chart, TripleS's highest position to date.
 In June, an additional single, "Inner Dance", was released under the Glow sub-unit, followed by another studio album, Performante, by the Visionary Vision sub-unit.

 In November 2024, TripleS debuted their first Japanese sub-unit, ∞!
 (Hatchi), with the single "Untitled".